EXCLUSIVE-U.S. oil industry seeks unusual alliance with Farm Belt to fight Biden electric vehicle agenda

 "This whole idea was going to have to take a whole lot of time to gel, but we have made some progress," said Derrick Morgan, senior vice president at AFPM.

-The industry's push to change the course of electric vehicle policy faces big headwinds: California has announced a ban on internal combustion engines by 2035, other states are considering similar measures, and auto-maker General Motors GM.N on Thursday announced it will produce only electric vehicles by then.
+The industry's push to change the course of electric vehicle policy faces headwinds.
+California has announced a ban on internal combustion engines by 2035, other states are considering similar measures, and automaker General Motors GM.N on Thursday announced it will produce only electric vehicles by then.

 Geoff Cooper, head of the Renewable Fuels Association, a leading biofuel industry trade group, confirmed RFA representatives were invited to participate in the February meeting, but said his organization had not yet decided whether to attend.